JSAbrahams/mamba/doc/grammar.md

 A module denotes a single source file, and can be one of the following:
 * A `program`: A script, which is to be executed.
     * May contain functions, which are only visible to the script itself.
-* A `type`   : An interface which may denote the type of a certain class of object
+* A `type`   : An interface which may denote the type of a certain class of object.
-    * Contains a collection of definitions and functions, which all may be viewed as properties of the type.
+    * Contains a collection of definitions, immutable assignements, and functions.
+All may be viewed as properties of the type.
 As such, these are all publicly visible.
-    * Only immutable assignments are possible, not mutable assignments.
-    * All `util` and `class` that implement `type` must assign to definitions which have not been assigned to.
+    * All `util` and `class` that implement `type` must assign to the definitions.
 * A `util`   : A collection of functions and immutable assignments.
 * A `class`  : A collection of functions that act upon encapsulated data.
     * Contains a collection of assignments and functions.
 All assignments and functions are public.
+    * A function or immutable-assignment may be prepended with `util` to make it static.
-    * A function or assignment may be prepended with `util` to make it private.
+    * A function or assignment may be prepended with `private` to make it only visible within this module.

 Note that there is no inheritance.